xmlking/micro/README.md

 # Micro

-> Custom build for `microhq/micro:latest` to use with k8s.
+> Custom build for `microhq/micro:latest` with [static selector go-plugins](https://github.com/micro/go-plugins/tree/master/client/selector/static) and [cors go-plugins](https://github.com/micro/go-plugins/tree/master/micro/cors)  to use with k8s.

 > To use as a `REST Gateway` for gRPC microservices.
 CORS enabled.